jacobbergdahl/limopola/README.md

 ![Banner](./public/banner.png)

-Limopola is an AI interface to interact with various large language models.
+Limopola is an AI interface to interact with various large language models (LLMs).
 It is built with NextJS (a meta-framework of ReactJS).
 It uses TypeScript for typing and Jotai for state management.
-It has an SQLite database, although most information is stored in the client's local storage.
+It has a tiny SQLite database that is only used for one table of information.
+Most information is stored in the client's local storage.

 The name is a silly portmanteau of the words link, model, portal, and language.
 Limopola is indeed a portal or a link that allows you to communicate with a wide range of AI's.